 - Your favorite coffee, coarsely ground

 - A coffee grinder if you're using whole beans

 What's the difference between cold brew and iced coffee?

 Cold brewing results in lower acidity for a smoother, naturally sweet taste.
 It's a slow-brew process that takes between 12 and 24 hours at room temperature, or in the fridge to extract the oils, caffeine, and sugar.
 The longer the coffee steeps, the stronger the flavor.
 The resulting product: a highly concentrated coffee that is mixed with a combination of ice and water or milk.
 With cold brew, less goes a long way.

 Once it's brewed, it has a two-week shelf life.

 Pre-made cold-brew options are available, but some with sweeteners or creamer could have preservatives, and they vastly range from affordable to not.
-Brewing at home lets you use your favorite coffee blends, and of course, having control of what goes into your coffee.
-Some also say its more environmentally friendly too.
+Brewing at home lets you use your favorite coffee blends, and of course, have control of what goes into your coffee.
+Some also say it's more environmentally friendly too.

 Meanwhile, iced coffee starts from the traditional coffee brewing process aka hot then cooled by pouring over ice or being refrigerated.
 Iced coffee is at risk of becoming diluted when using ice cubes to cool it from its hot temperature.
 For best results, it should be brewed double strength to not lose its flavor.